slackhq/circuit/docs/overlays.md

 }
 ```

 This will expose a `LocalOverlayHost` composition local that can be used by UIs to show overlays.
+This also exposes a `LocalOverlayState` composition local that can be used to check the current overlay state (`UNAVAILABLE`, `HIDDEN`, or `SHOWING`).